 As a beginner, skating right where you live will help you muster enough confidence before taking on greater challenges at the skatepark.

-If you’re stoked about this idea, you may even consider designing and building your very own backyard 24 hour skatepark!
-Depending on the amount of space you have, you can start by building basic obstacles then go as far as constructing your own ramps and rails!
+If you’re stoked about this idea, you may even consider designing and building your very own backyard 24-hour skatepark!
+Depending on the amount of space you have, you can start by building basic obstacles and then go as far as constructing your own ramps and rails!
 Check out this guide to learn more:

 How to Find a Place to Skateboard